Alexei Popyrin: Davis Cup

 Popyrin made his Davis Cup debut for Australia in February 2019, at the age of 19, winning his first rubber against Bosnia and Herzegovina in Adelaide.
 He lost the first match of the Finals of the 2023 Davis Cup Finals to Matteo Arnaldi of Italy in three sets; Italy went on to win the next singles match to claim the trophy.
 Before that, he had helped get Australia to the finals by defeating Otto Virtanen of Finland in the first match of the semi-finals.

+Personal life

+Popyrin has a brother, Anthony, and two sisters, Sonia and Anna.
+His brother played collegiate tennis at Arizona Christian University.

+Popyrin speaks English, Russian and Spanish fluently.
+He is a supporter of English soccer club Everton FC.

+The Australian is currently engaged to longtime partner Amy Pederick as of November 2024.